Study smarter with Fiveable

 The same traversal logic can be expressed recursively (using the call stack) or iteratively (using explicit data structures).
 The choice affects code clarity, stack overflow risk, and memory control.

-Compare: Recursive vs. Iterative—same time complexity, but recursive uses implicit stack space (limited by system), while iterative uses explicit heap space (more controllable).
-If asked about handling a tree with millions of nodes, iterative is safer.
+Compare: Recursive vs. Iterative.
+Same time complexity, but recursive uses implicit stack space (limited by the system), while iterative uses explicit heap space (much more controllable).
+If asked about handling a tree with millions of nodes, iterative is the safer choice.

 When memory is extremely constrained, you can traverse without any auxiliary space by temporarily modifying the tree structure itself.

-Compare: Morris vs. Standard Inorder—both produce the same node order, but Morris uses space versus .
+Compare: Morris vs. Standard Inorder.
+Both produce the same node order, but Morris uses space versus .
 The cost is temporary tree modification and increased code complexity.
-Use Morris only when space constraints are severe.
+Use Morris only when space constraints are severe and concurrent access isn't a concern.

-Understanding complexity helps you select the optimal traversal for your constraints.
 All traversals visit each node once, but space usage varies based on tree shape and implementation.
+Understanding this helps you pick the right tool.

-Compare: Space complexity across methods—for a balanced tree, DFS uses and level order uses , so DFS wins.
-For a completely skewed tree (essentially a linked list), DFS uses and level order uses , so level order wins.
-Know your tree shape!
+Compare: For a balanced tree, DFS uses and level order uses , so DFS wins on space.
+For a completely skewed tree, DFS uses and level order uses , so level order wins.
+Know your tree shape before choosing.

 |---|---|